tylerc/react-tic-tac-toe/README.md

 ### 🌎 Server-Side Examples

-For `ssr-classic/`, `ssr-only/`, and `ssr-only-no-server-state` make sure you have a [recent Node.js version](https://nodejs.org) installed (I used 10.16.0).
-And then run this from within one of those
+For `ssr-classic/`, `ssr-only/`, and `ssr-only-no-server-state/` , run this from within one of those folders:
-folders:

 ```
 node server.js